Zero Indirect Band Gap in Non-Hermitian Systems: Model Hamiltonian

 \section{Model Hamiltonian}

 We start considering a one dimensional system on a diamond-like chain with three sites per unit cell, which generalizes the Hermitian system introduced in Ref.~\cite{palumbo2024topological}.
-The tight-binding Hamiltonian is written in terms of fermionic basis as
+Schematic representation is shown in the fig.\ref{sch}.